CookieJon/vue2-dragula-demo/README.md

 When you make changes to the plugin, make sure you run `npm run build` in order to compile it to `/dist`.

-### Status

-Currently still WIP.
 We hope to release this plugin before or in December 2016, so we urge you to try it out and really excercise it, in order to find any remaining bugs or parts that need improvement.

 For now we use [vue-material](https://marcosmoura.github.io/vue-material) and [vue-router](https://router.vuejs.org/en/api/route-object.html) for the navigation menu.
-Styling has not yet been prioritized.
+Styling has not yet been prioritized much.
 Please help out make the demo look beautiful.

 *components*